 - Low interest rates: Reputable institutions are highly sensitive to the appearance of exploiting difficult circumstances, so businesses that are struggling will often get low interest rates with emergency funding.

 - Tailored to needs: Often, banks will set up case-by-case offers recognizing that businesses are hit in specific ways, so there may be options available that are not advertised.
-Check out our current list of bank adjustments to address COVID-19.

 Some disadvantages exist as well: